vscode-abl/vscode-abl/README.md

   // .i is always included in the list "includeFileExtensions": [ ".f" ],
   "buildPath": [
-    // Entries can have type 'source' or 'propath'.
+    // Entries can have type 'source', 'propath', or 'speedscript'.
 Path attribute is mandatory.
 Build attribute is optional (defaults to 'path').
 Xref attribute is optional (defaults to 'build/.pct' or '.builder/srcX')
     // Source directories must be subdirectories of the project root directory.
 Relative paths are highly recommended.
     { "type": "source", "path": "src/procedures" },
     { "type": "source", "path": "src/classes" },
-    // Include and exclude patterns are case-insensitive on Windows, and case-sensitive on any other operating system { "type": "source", "path": "src/dev", "includes": "foo/**,bar/**", "excludes": "foo/something/**" }, { "type": "propath", "path": "${DLC}/tty/netlib/OpenEdge.net.pl", "documentation": "openedge.json" }
+    // Include and exclude patterns are case-insensitive on Windows, and case-sensitive on any other operating system { "type": "source", "path": "src/dev", "includes": "foo/**,bar/**", "excludes": "foo/something/**" }, { "type": "propath", "path": "${DLC}/tty/netlib/OpenEdge.net.pl", "documentation": "openedge.json" },
+    // Speedscript entries require a 'gen' attribute pointing to the output directory of e4gl-gen.r (relative to root directory)
+    { "type": "speedscript", "path": "src/speedscript", "gen": "build/speedscript" }
   ],
   "dependencies": [
     // Enable this section only if you have a working Nexus repository